elec327/elec327.github.io/lab3/index.md

   {: class="questions"}

 LPM4 consumes very little power.
-I noticed, playing around with my Lab 2 pendant, that if I removed the battery while in LPM4, the capacitory between power and ground held enough charge to keep the device functioning (in LPM4) for at least a few seconds.
-To see this yourself, remember that on first power up, the pendant will always start with LED1 illluminated.
-So start it going, and then go into LPM4 when the next LED will _not_ be LED1.
+I noticed, playing around with my Lab 2 pendant, that if I removed the battery while in LPM4, the capacitor between power and ground held enough charge to keep the device functioning (in LPM4) for at least a few seconds.
+To see this yourself, remember that on first power up, the pendant will always start with LED1 illuminated.
+Start it going, and then go into LPM4 when the next LED will _not_ be LED1.
 Remove the battery, wait a while, then put the battery back and push the button again.
 You'll see that it will continue on where it left off.
 If you push the button while it's asleep, you'll rapidly discharge the capacitor and when you put the battery back in, it will start with LED1 again.

   2. **(WILL BE MOVED TO A LATER LAB THIS SEMESTER!)**
   According to the datasheet, power consumption in LPM4 is ~100 nA @ 2.2V.
-Lets assume we can model the device in LPM4 as a resistor.
+Let's assume we can model the device in LPM4 as a resistor.
 What is the resistance?
 Assume that right before you take the battery out, the capacitor is charged to 3V (i.e., battery voltage).
 Then, we can define the system as a capacitor discharging into a resistor.
 The brownout circuit will